RESEARCH STARTER

 Metal ions also form complexes with a variety of compounds and ions, and in many cases, the transition state consists of such a complex between metal and portions of reactant molecules.

 Enzymes are defined simply as biological catalysts.
-They catalyze the vast array of chemical reactions that occur in living organisms, and have long been the object of intensive study, to the extent that chemists may know more about their mechanisms than those of any other catalysts.
+They catalyze the vast array of chemical reactions that occur in living organisms and have long been the object of intensive study, to the extent that chemists may know more about their mechanisms than those of any other catalysts.
 Interest in enzymes comes partly from their fundamental importance in understanding living processes, partly because of obvious medical implications, and partly because they have important industrial applications.
 Enzymes are usually proteins, large polymers made up of a mixture of about twenty amino acids, but can also be ribonucleic acids (RNA).
-Enzymes made of RNA only catalyze reactions having to do with RNA transformations.
+Some enzymes made of RNA (called ribozymes) catalyze a variety of reactions, including RNA processing and peptide bond formation during protein synthesis.

 Applications